henriquesimoes/humpback/solutions/README.md

 #### Computing similarities

-Now that the averaged model is available, we can compute the simililarities among training and test images.
-For doing so, we will need to execute the following script:
+Now that the averaged model is available, we can compute the similarities among training and test images.
+For doing so, we will need to execute the following
+script:

 ```bash
   mkdir -p similarities